 Chef Gabriel Kreuther chef of The Modern in NYC insists via HGTV that organization and clutter reduction is a must for every home, quoting the chefs’ mantra, “Everything in its place and a place for everything,” adding that having multiple large and uncluttered surface areas is key to a well-functioning kitchen.
 Pot racks are part of the accessibility solution as well and are generally a chef favorite.
 Debra Ponzek, chef-owner of Aux Délices in Connecticut, swapped out a chandelier in her kitchen for a handmade version that has a five-foot pot rack built in.

 But what about the sink, you ask?
 You’ll want a deep one that can easily accommodate large pots.
 Or take it a step further and get yourself a two-sink setup where one can be for washing vegetables while the other holds the dishes.
 Sink placement is critical to the busy at-home setup as well.
 A central location between the stove and refrigerator with counters in between could serve you well, or if there is an island or available counter space, put your sink right across from the stove so you can turn from one to the other with a single step, as Ponzek did.

 While the home chef obviously enjoys cooking, he or she also most likely appreciates entertaining and serving guests their deliciously-prepared meal all at once.
 The popular open room design blends the two quite well.
 Put some stools around the island so guests can hang while you cook.
 This setup more than invites guests into the kitchen, where they generally end up anyway.

 With a little foresight and planning, a successful home chef’s kitchen can be every professional’s dream, offering a lifetime of memories with friends and family.
-J. Sweet Construction has been designing and remodeling kitchens for close to 20- years.
+J. Sweet Construction has been designing luxury homes and remodeling kitchens for more than 20 years.
 Let us put our experience, honesty and integrity to work for you!